stackrox/collector/docs/driver-builds.md

 headers for each kernel version supported, these are created by our [crawler](https://github.com/stackrox/kernel-packer).

-Once building the drivers is done, 3 follow up steps will be triggered:
-- Check the log files containing compilation errors.
-- Push the built drivers to a GCP bucket.
-- Build support-packages with the newly built drivers and push them to GCP.

 #### Drivers build
 This is a more detailed look at the `Drivers Build` component from the previous graph